pha123661/Copypasta-Bot-Telegram/README.md

 # Usage
 Support three commands atm
 1. echo: echo
-2. new/add: insert new 「複製文」 into the database
+2. new/add: insert new Ho̍k tsè bûn into the database
-3. random: select a 「複製文」 randomly and reply
+3. random: select a Ho̍k tsè bûn randomly and post it